thelfer/tfel/docs/web/singlecrystal.md

 - it shows how to define:
     - the crystal structure.
     - the slip systems.
-Once the slip systems are defined, the orientations tensors and their symmetric parts are automatically defined.
+Once the slip systems are defined, the normals to the slips planes, the slip directions (normalized Burger's vector), the orientations tensors and their symmetric parts are automatically defined.
     - the interaction matrix (used to describe hardening).
     - the interaction matrix used to evaluate the effect of all the dislocation on the mean free path of dislocations of a specific